MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Environment_Variables.md

   To ensure that scripts for another scripting language run in the current console session, add the file extension used by the scripting language.
-For example, to run Python scripts in the current console, add the `.py` extension the the environment variable.
+For example, to run Python scripts in the current console, add the `.py` extension to the environment variable.
 For Windows to support the `.py` extension as an executable file you must register the file extension using the `ftype` and `assoc` commands of the CMD command shell.
+PowerShell has no direct method to register the file handler.
 For more information, see the documentation for the [ftype](/windows-server/administration/windows-commands/ftype) command.

   PowerShell scripts always start in the current console session.
 You do not